phaubertin/jinue/doc/cmdline.md

 machine, as some virtual machine hosts can be set to exit when a reboot is triggered.
 If the test hangs instead of exiting, it can cause issues, particularly in automated testing environments.

-### Physical Address Extension - `pae`

-Controls whether Physical Address Extension (PAE) is enabled or not.

-Type: string

-The following values are recognized:

-* `auto` (default) PAE is enabled if supported by the CPU, disabled otherwise.
-* `require` PAE is enabled if supported by the CPU.
-If not supported, the kernel refuses to boot.

-This option has security implications: the No eXecute (NX) flag that allows or prevents code execution from individual memory pages is only supported when PAE is enabled.
-For this reason, the kernel logs a warning during boot if PAE is disabled.
-If per-page code execution prevention is a security requirement for you, set this option to `require`.

 ### Enable Serial Logging - `serial_enable`